 Josh Woods, editor at Parked, is an associate professor of sociology at West Virginia University.
-He is the author of four academic books, several journal articles and numerous publications in popular media.
+He is the author of four academic books, several journal articles and numerous publications in popular media, including articles in Udisc’s Release Point and Ultiworld Disc Golf.
 His most recent research examines emerging sports communities, with a special focus on disc golf.
 He is working on a book called Disc Golf Land: Rise of an Unknown Sport.
 Writers and Photographers

 Jesse Wright is the News Director at West Virginia Public Broadcasting and loves playing disc golf.
 Jesse is the key contributor of photographs to Parked.
 His work has also appeared in DiscGolfer Magazine and Full Metal Basket.
 Check out more of his photography at West Virginia Disc Golf.